network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Special thanks go to Jeroen Schickendantz and Felix Gaudin for their enthusiasm around the project and the development of the Go responsiveness measurement tool and the librespeed implementation.
-We also thank Greg White, Lucas Pardue, Sebastian Moeller, Rich Brown, Erik Auerswald, Matt Mathis and Omer Shapira for their constructive feedback on the I-D.
+We also thank Greg White, Lucas Pardue, Sebastian Moeller, Rich Brown, Erik Auerswald, Matt Mathis and Omer Shapira for their constructive feedback on the document.

 --- back